 Website: https://www.gilmanscholarship.org/

-* Awards can increase if the student is studying a critical-need language.
+* Awards can increase if the student is studying STEM or a critical-need language and completes the application supplements.

-How to Apply: Complete the online application, including a brief written statement or video articulating your academic, personal, and professional goals for the Barcelona SAE program and why you are a strong candidate for the scholarship.
+How to Apply: Complete the online application, including a brief 250–500 word statement or 3–5 minute video articulating your academic, personal, and professional goals for the Barcelona SAE program and why you are a strong candidate for the scholarship.

 Eligibility: Open to students who can demonstrate community engagement, service, and justice; must show proof of financial need by submitting Barcelona SAE’s Financial Aid Form